They lived on the Earth about 166-168 million years ago, in the Middle Jurassic.

 It was not the first time that remains of ancient salamanders had been found at the Berezovsky quarry.
-One of them — a basal stem salamander Urupia monstrosa, named after the nearby Uryup River — was about 50-60 centimeters long.
+One of them — a basal stem salamander Urupia monstrosa, named after the nearby Uryup River — was about 50-60 centimeters (20-24 inches) long.
 Another one — Kiyatriton krasnolutskii — was named after a local historian Sergei Krasnolutskii, the discoverer of the fossil locality Berezovsky quarry.
-By contrast, this one was quite small in size (about 10-15 centimeters) and looked more like modern Hynobiidae.
-The newly discovered salamander, judging by the size of the vertebrae, was of medium length (about 20 centimeters).
+By contrast, this one was quite small in size (about 10-15 centimeters or 4-6 inches) and looked more like modern Hynobiidae.
+The newly discovered salamander, judging by the size of the vertebrae, was of medium length (about 20 centimeters or 8 inches).

 ‘Salamanders first appear in the fossil records in the Middle Jurassic, including representatives of both the present-day salamander families and the most primitive ones,’ said Pavel Skutschas, associate professor of St Petersburg University, doctor of biology, expert in Mesozoic vertebrates.
 ‘When they had just appeared, salamanders made efforts to occupy different ecological niches.
 Thus, the stem salamanders filled the niche of large water bodies; while those close to the present-day salamanders found their niche in small water bodies.
 As for the newly discovered salamander, it occupied a middle position, although morphologically, it is closer to the primitive.’